michaelfarrell76/Distributed-SGD/lua-lua/README.md

 Note: This is basically doing the same thing as [local](https://github.com/michaelfarrell76/Distributed-SGD/blob/master/lua-lua/README.md#local), except we now connect to the clients through localhost.
 This is a good tool to use to debug problems with clients running on remote servers.

 ##### Generate ssh key
-Replace USERNAME with your username on the computer you want to connect to (i.e., USERNAME = michaelfarrell).
+Replace USERNAME with your username on the computer you want to connect to:
 ```bash
 $ USERNAME=michaelfarrell
 $ ssh-keygen -t rsa -f ~/.ssh/dist-sgd-sshkey -C $USERNAME